arpoma16/People-counting-raspberry/Readme.md

 ## Usage

-Change the values in .env  for your tago count
+Change the values in .env  for your tago count and tocken of telegram.

-''
+you have to run command in the root of proyect like:

+        python .\src\main.py --source file --file-in data/Video_example01.avi

 ## Dependecies